Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Duke vs. Tennessee Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game at Amway Center has the Tennessee Volunteers (24-10) taking on the Duke Blue Devils (27-8) at 2:40 PM ET (on March 18).
-Our computer prediction projects a close 67-65 victory for Tennessee, so it should be a tight matchup.
+Saturday's contest between the Tennessee Volunteers (24-10) and the Duke Blue Devils (27-8) at Amway Center is expected to be a tight matchup, as our computer prediction projects a final score of 67-65, with Tennessee coming out on top.
+Tipoff is at 2:40 PM ET on March 18.

-According to our computer prediction, Tennessee should cover the point spread, which is listed at 3.5.
-The two sides are projected to exceed the 128.5 total.
+Based on our computer prediction, Tennessee projects to cover the 3.5-point spread in its matchup versus Duke.
+The total is currently listed at 128.5, and the two sides are projected to hit the over.

 Duke vs. Tennessee Game Info & Odds